andrewhzy/test-automation/test-automation-architecture.md

 ## Security Considerations
 - All API calls authenticated through SSO
 - Multi-level authorization checks:
-  - Test operator must be in allowlist
+  - test_operator must be in allowlist
-  - Test users must be in allowlist
+  - target_user must be in allowlist
-  - Questions and application_ids must be pre-approved for each test user
+  - Questions and application_ids must be pre-approved for each target_user
 - Service token for Glean API stored securely (environment variable/secrets manager)
-- Audit logging of all test executions
+- Audit logging of all API executions